How to Post to Facebook with Claude (No Meta API)

 No API key changes hands, it authenticates off your logged-in browser.
 The full walkthrough is in Blotato’s MCP setup guide.

-Step 3: Confirm the Connection
+Step 3: Confirm the account is visible

 Ask Claude to show your Blotato accounts.
 Claude runs the blotato_list_accounts tool and returns every platform you connected, your Facebook Page included, each with its account ID.
 Seeing the Page in that list confirms Claude can publish to it.
 If it is not there, go back to Step 1 and re-select the Page in Meta’s permissions popup.

-Step 4: Write the Prompt That Posts to Facebook
+Step 4: Write the prompt that publishes

 Tell Claude what to publish in plain language.
 A prompt like “Post this to my Facebook page with the text: our biggest update this month, link in comments” is enough.
 Claude calls blotato_create_post with your Page account ID, the facebook platform, your post text, and any media URL.
 If you hand Claude a video, Facebook publishes it as a Reel, since Facebook no longer accepts regular feed video through the API.
 Claude hands back a postSubmissionId, and you can have it call blotato_get_post_status to confirm the post published.
 I keep an approval step, so I read the text Claude drafts before it goes live.